 The First National Bank Of Center Point

-The First National Bank Of Center Point in Texas printed $90,950 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1901 and stopped printing money in 1908, which equals a 8 year printing period.
-That is obviously a very short period of time.
-During its life, The First National Bank Of Center Point issued 2 different types and denominations of national currency.
+The First National Bank Of Center Point in Indiana printed $366,780 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1908 and stopped printing money in 1935, which equals a 28 year printing period.
+That is a fairly normal lifespan for a national bank.
+During its life, The First National Bank Of Center Point issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Center Point was located in Kerr County.
-It was assigned charter number 6040.
+For the record, The First National Bank Of Center Point was located in Clay County.
+It was assigned charter number 9250.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com